martabica/biodiversity-app/README.md

 - **R** (4.1.2 version recommended)
 - **Shiny** library
-- Other R libraries as listed in the `DESCRIPTION` file
+- Other R libraries as listed in the App.R file

 ### Steps